drivechain-project/docs/DeveloperNotes.md

 heavy lifting and code that we wouldn't necessarily want in Bitcoin core, but is needed to support Drivechains goes here.

+### `BMM`
+'BMM' stands for blind merged mining which is how Drivechains use the PoW of the Bitcoin mainchain.
+Refer to http://www.truthcoin.info/blog/blind-merged-mining/ for more information.

 ### `SCDB`
 `SCDB` is short for Sidechain Database.
-The SCDB primarily keeps track of the verifications for each sidechain during the current Tau.
+The SCDB keeps track of the work score of WT^(s) for each sidechain during the current Tau as well as BMM linking data.

-### `State Script`
-`State Scripts` are created and interpreted by the SCDB in order to represent the verification state of active Sidechain WT^(s).
-State scripts contain hex values like opcodes that tell the SCDB whether a WT^ is being verified or rejected, and to delimit different Sidechains and their WT^(s).

 ### `wt`
 `wt` is the name given to an individual withdrawal attempt from the sidechain back to the mainchain.